-Guaranteed quality workmanship isn’t the only benefit from hiring a professional licensed and insured HVAC company.
+Guaranteed quality workmanship isn’t the only benefit from hiring a professional licensed and insured HVAC contractor.
 It may be tempting to hire an unlicensed contractor for heating and cooling repairs, but what happens if something goes wrong?
 If they cause damage and decide to leave it like that?
 What if their work isn’t up to code compliance because they haven’t kept up with the licensing exams?
 It happens often, and we know because we do plenty of work cleaning up what someone else wasn’t able to finish.

-If you want the highest quality service possible, hire a licensed contractor for your home and business.
+If you want the highest quality service possible, hire a licensed HVAC contractor for your home and business.

 Licensed HVAC Contractors Are Insured